stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 **Components:** V, S, M *(A living flea.)*<br>
 **Duration:** Instantaneous

-*You cause a cloud of mites, fleas, and other parasites to appear momentarily.*
+*You cause a cloud of mites, fleas and other parasites to appear momentarily.*

-Make a spell attack roll vs the target's Constitution defence against one creature that you can see within range.
-On a hit, the target takes 1d6 + your spellcasting ability modifier poison damage and moves 5 feet in a random direction if it can move and its speed is at least 5 feet.
+Make a spell attack roll vs the Constitution defence of one creature that you can see within range.
+On a hit, the target takes 1d6 + your spellcasting ability modifier poison damage and moves 5 feet in a random direction, if it can move and its speed is at least 5 feet.
 Roll a d8 for the direction: 1, north; 2, northeast; 3, east; 4, southeast; 5, south; 6, southwest; 7, west; 8, northwest.
-This movement doesn't provoke opportunity attacks and, if the direction rolled is blocked, the target doesn't move.
+This movement does not provoke attacks of opportunity.
+If the direction rolled is blocked, then the target does not move.

 ## Mage Hand
 *Conjuration Cantrip*<br>